pransin/BITS-Pilani-CS/README.md

 # BITS-Pilani-CS
-This repository contains solutions to lab (and non-lab) assignments assigned to CS undergrad at BITS.
+This repository contains solutions to lab assignments assigned to CS undergrad students at BITS.